Using CLI Proxy API to Optimize AI Costs and Integrations

 ./cli-proxy-api --config ~/CLIProxyAPI/config.yaml

-Wherever you cloned this project earlier, go there to edit the file; or if you installed via brew, just use the above command.
+Wherever you cloned this project, go there to edit the file; or if you installed via brew, just use the command above.

 Sample config.yaml: